Frequently Asked Questions

 How much training do CASA advocates receive?

-Volunteers receive 30 hours of initial classroom and online instruction and three hours of courtroom observation.
-Training is conducted by CASA staff, attorneys, mental health professionals, representatives of the Department of Social Services and other collaborative agencies.
+Volunteers receive 30 hours of initial instruction.
+Training is conducted by CASA staff.
 In addition, CASA advocates must complete 12 hours of in-service training each year.

 How are CASA advocates supervised?